mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 Here's what you liked the most about the product in 2021:

-- **Community (2.9x):** While appreciation for the community grew by 290%, the community itself doubled in size over that same time frame.
+- **Community (2.9x):** While appreciation for the community grew by 190%, the community itself doubled in size over that same time frame.
   It looks like we're witnessing a network effect: with twice as many users, developers got three times more value from the community.
 - **Accessibility (2.2x):** The community has definitely noticed the work we have put in to make our components more accessible.
   Special thanks to Sebastian Silbermann [(@eps1lon)](https://github.com/eps1lon) for his continued help!
 - **Customizability (1.6x):** Developers seem to be appreciating the new capabilities introduced in v5.
-  That said, we recognize that there is still more work to be done here, given the number of requests we've gotten to better solve this problem.
+  That said, we recognize that there is still more work to be done here, given the number of requests we've received to better solve this problem.
 - **Components (1.6x):** We'll keep adding new components to the library as long as you continue to appreciate them this much!
   - Component quality (1.0x): You know that we set the bar very high for the quality of our components.
-    That can be challenging as we continue to grow, because we expect nothing but the best from our team.
+    This can be challenging as we continue to grow, because we expect nothing but the best from our team.
     Thankfully, this result shows that our team of maintainers has done an excellent job, aiming for high standards.
 - **Time (1.4x):** This is an interesting one because it's not an issue that we specifically addressed.
   Could this just be a result of the growing pressure in the market to build faster?
 Or because we somehow made this value proposition more noticeable?
 It could also be related to the next item.